-- Synthetic defoamers are not allowed for the production of organic maple syrup products.
-Please contact the VOF office if you have a question about your defoamer.
-In order to be certified, no synthetic fertilizers, herbicides or pesticides not on the National List shall have been used in the 3 years preceding harvest of an organic crop.
-VOF does random testing for the presence of synthetic defoamer. - There must be no risk of contamination of exposed syrup by prohibited substances (exposed insulation, exposed light bulbs without light bulb guards, etc.). - Drums with chipped epoxy liner, rust, or other imperfections which can impact syrup quality are prohibited. - Storage containers and boiling equipment shall be made of food grade materials.
-All equipment must be washed and well rinsed with potable water. - Direct discharge of wastewater that is above ambient outdoor temperatures into adjacent surface water. - Storage of pesticides (insecticides, herbicides, fungicides) in the same room where sap or syrup is present.
+- Synthetic defoamers, such as Atmos, are not allowed for the production of organic maple syrup products.
+Please contact the VOF office if you have a question about your defoamer. - There must be no risk of contamination of exposed syrup by prohibited substances (exposed insulation, exposed light bulbs without light bulb guards, etc.). - Drums with chipped epoxy liner, rust, or other imperfections which can impact syrup quality are prohibited. - Storage containers and boiling equipment shall be made of food grade materials.
+All equipment must be washed and well rinsed. - Direct discharge of wastewater that is above ambient outdoor temperatures into adjacent surface water. - Storage of pesticides (insecticides, herbicides, fungicides) in the same room where sap or syrup is present.